dougbinks/bgfx-renderthread-test/README.md

 # bgfx-renderthread-test
 BGFX Render Thread Test

-This project is a test of using [bgfx](https://github.com/bkaradzic/bgfx) to render with multithreaded API thread and bgfx render thread with.
+This project is a test of using [bgfx](https://github.com/bkaradzic/bgfx) to render with multithreaded API thread and bgfx render thread.

 Supports Windows, Linux X11, OSX.